Did you know that the Public Service Pension Plan is the largest pension plan in Newfoundland and Labrador with over 55,000 members?

 We are pleased to introduce you to the Public Service Pension Plan (the Plan) and the benefits it provides.
 As a Plan member, you should become acquainted with the provisions of the Plan when you join and periodically throughout your career or during life events.

-Current Assessment Mix: The chart presented here reflects the asset mix of the Plan as of September 30, 2017.
+Current Asset Mix: The chart presented here reflects the asset mix of the Plan as of December 31, 2017.

 Provident10 strives to give our employees a chance to make a real difference to the people and province of Newfoundland and Labrador.